quartz-technology/obscurus/README.md

 </p>

 <p align="center">
-    Anonymous K/M signature scheme for Safe Wallet, built using Semaphore and Zodiac.
+    Privacy layer for Safe Wallet owners, built using Semaphore and Zodiac.
 </p>

 ## Table of Contents